Munich or Berlin: Which German City to Visit?

 The best way to explore the city is to purchase a travel pass that includes journeys made on Berlin’s extensive train and tram network.

-Even though Berlin might be too sprawling to explore on foot, tourists can also high a bike for as little as €5 each day.
+Even though Berlin might be too sprawling to explore on foot, tourists can also hire a bike for as little as €5 each day.

 Affordability